 Two or more years of public library experience with one or more years of experience in a supervisory capacity.

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to the position will be required to complete a criminal background check and a check of the Child Protective Services Registry to the satisfaction of the employer.
+The appointee to the position will be required to complete a criminal background check and Child Protective Services Registry check to the satisfaction of the employer.

-Ability to lift books weighing up to 10 lbs.
-Ability to input, access, and retrieve information from a computer.
+Ability to lift books weighing up to 15 pounds.
 Ability to push and pull full 4-wheeled book carts and book bins.
 All duties performed with or without reasonable accommodations.

 It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.